gillesB/start-embedded-postgresql/README.md

 **Note:**

-After writing this Maven plugin I found that a similar plugin already exists. https://gitlab.com/janecekpetr/embedded-postgresql-maven-plugin
+After writing this Maven plugin I found out that a similar plugin already exists. https://gitlab.com/janecekpetr/embedded-postgresql-maven-plugin

 It is more versatile and better.